Why Host Outdoors?

 Despite the stress and anxiety, finding ways to celebrate with family and friends has proved possible despite the pandemic.
 We’ve managed to have 2 intimate weddings and a baby shower by keeping it small, utilizing outdoor spaces, practicing safe distancing, and limiting food handling/sharing.
 Consider reading the guidelines by the CDC for ideas to help you plan your gathering.

 The first step is finding scenic surroundings that have ambience, space, and a feeling of privacy even when they’re not.
 It’s even better if you can find inexpensive venues for the day.
-Here’s some great outdoor venues in the Orlando area that could work for weddings, baby showers, or any other social gathering.
+Here’s some great outdoor venues in the Orlando area that could work for weddings, baby showers, or any other social gathering followed by some easy outdoor baby shower ideas.
 Let the venue be the backdrop all by itself.

 The great thing about a baby shower is that it can be planned for any amount of people that you desire.
 Locations can range from a free backyard or park to renting space at a hotel or a restaurant.
 Things to consider when choosing a location: